IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ### Loading and editing an empty database

 The initial step in manipulating and generally interacting with a database is to load the database into the current R session.
-R Example \@ref(rexample:emuDB-load) shows how to load the *fromScratch* database and shows the empty configuration by displaying the output of the `summary()` function.
+The R code below shows how to load the *fromScratch* database and shows the empty configuration by displaying the output of the `summary()` function.

 ```r